tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > 1. Introduction

 > The introduction shows already some problems: in Figure 1 examples are shown of grand design spirals, multi-arm spirals and flocculent spirals.
 However, it is easy to show that the spirals shown at the right column of Figure 1 are not flocculent, by rotating their image by 180°, and overlaying them on the original with 50% transparency: this shows that the top-right spiral has two arms in the central parts, and is multi-armed in the outer parts, while the bottom-right image is that of a barred spiral with predominantly two arms.

-The figure and caption has been updated.

 > Another problem concerns the Hubble classification, which for spirals is aptly summarized by Sandage (2005), who writes "It was simplicity itself with wide classification bins that merged seamlessly into one another according to three criteria of size of the central bulge, the degree of resolution into condensations (in the language of Reynolds 1920b, 1927a,b), and the openness of the spiral arms."
 It is very problematic that the authors think they can replace the criterion of "the degree of resolution into condensations" by "how obvious spiral patterns are".
 Sandage was consistent in his write-ups, and the same criterion of the degree of resolution can be found in his 1961 "Hubble Atlas of Galaxies".
 He mentions in his 2005 paper that the Elmegreen & Elmegreen spiral arm classes are "important for the physics, but need not be made general in the [classification] notation".

-We have scaled down the mention of Elmegreen & Elmegreen spiral classes, and now use the traditional language of "degree of resolution" in the description the Hubble spiral sequence.

 > OK, this was the 1st paragraph in the Introduction.
 The second paragraph is hardly better: A first sentence discusses "a majority of the population of young stars ..." but switches subject to spiral arms: they may trigger star formation, though their main role maybe sweeping up material ...
 The second sentence asserts that "this rearrangement of) disc gas can lead to the formation of disc-like bulges (... pseudobulges ...), which are prevalent in most spiral galaxies (Kruk et al. 2018).
 However, in the latter paper this rearrangement of gas is attributed to the bar, and not to the spiral arms…

-There is evidence that both bars and spirals do rearrange disc material - this paragraph is intended to act as a short summary of the impact spirals have on galaxies.
-It has been reworded.

 > Let me point out that the motivation for the Lin & Shu (1964) paper was to overcome the 'winding dilemma' posed by differentially rotating spirals such as M31 and NGC 5055 (Prendergast & Burbidge 1960, Oort 1962), and that the statement of preferentially m = 2 armed spirals is in direct contradiction with the numbers given in Figure 1.

-We have removed both the mention of m=2, and the numbers from Figure 1.
-Neither of these are central to the point of our paper.

 > Furthermore, the mechanisms of wave amplification are not the same as those behind the assumption of quasi stationary density wave theory.
 The term "swing amplification" was coined by Toomre (1981), even though he relied on the Goldreich and Lynden-Bell (1965) work.

-We have added a clarification to this point.

 > What to make of the sentence "Larger bulges and more massive central black holes have both correlated with more tightly wound spiral arms" (p3, left column, line 47).
 They don't correlate anymore?

-This was a grammatical error.
-Thank you for bring it to our attention.
-It has been fixed.

 > The next paragraph then jumps to "Section 3.2 examines ...", and "Section 3.3 investigates ...", without explaining what is to come in Section 2 and 3.1…

-We have fixed this omission.
+We have rewritten the first two paragraphs to more carefully reflect the state of the field.
+These changes do not alter the scientific substance of our paper, but they do make the paper clearer and we thank the referee for their corrections.
+Specifically, we have:

+1. Updated Figure 1 and caption,
+2. Scaled down the mention of Elmegreen & Elmegreen spiral classes, and now use the traditional language of "degree of resolution" in the description the Hubble spiral sequence.
+3. Reworded the second paragraph, which was intended to act as a short summary of the impact spirals have on galaxies.
+There is evidence that both bars and spirals do rearrange disc material
+4. Removed both the mention of m=2, and the numbers from Figure 1.
+Neither of these are central to the point of our paper.
+5. Added a clarification about quasi stationary density wave theory and swing amplification.
+6. Corrected the grammatical error the referee noted on p3, left column, line 47
+7. Added an explanation of Section 2 and 3.1.

 > Section 2.1

 > The authors say: "We assume that a galaxy has some value for pitch angle, \phi_{gal}, and that the pitch angles of spiral arms in that galaxy, \phi_{arm}, are constant with radius (giving logarithmic spirals)" This is very unclear.
 If the pitch angle is constant with radius, then in all the segments \phi_{i} in eq.
 (2) will be the same and \phi_{gal}=\phi_{arm}.
 So why introduce \phi_{gal}?
 Why introduce two different definitions of the pitch angle, if there is only one value?
 How does this hypothesis influence the results in this paper?

-We have added text to make it clearer that different arms can have different pitch angles, even if in a single arm pitch angle may be constant with radius.
+We have added text to make it clearer that different arms can have different pitch angles, even if in a single arm, pitch angle may be constant with radius.

 > On page 3 it is written: "A common assumption  when  measuring  galaxy pitch angle is that observed spiral arms have a constant pitch angle with radius (e.g. Davis et al. 2012;.... " This is repated a number of times in other parts of the paper.
 Yet this is wrong, as first duscussed by Considere and Athanassoula (who introduced the 2DFFT method) and as stressed further in Davis et al 2012.

 > Davis et al say in their paper: "As pointed out by Considere &  Athanassoula (1988), this  method does  not  assume  that observed spiral structures are logarithmic.
 It only decomposes the observed distributions into a superposition of logarithmic spirals of different pitch angles and number of arms, which can be thought of as building blocks."
 The authors should read the Considere & Athanassoula paper carefully, as well as the Davis et al (2012) paper and change accordingly all parts of the paper where they make use of this assumption, or find a different way to justify it.

 We thank the referee for bringing Considere & Athanassoula 1988 back to our attention.
 We have reviewed the paper again, and added a citation.
 In that paper it is very clear the method does not assume logarithmic spirals.
 However the first line of the abstract of Davis et al (2012) is *"A logarithmic spiral is a prominent feature appearing in a majority of observed galaxies"*, and they clearly say (Section 4.3.2) that the inclusion of non-logarithmic spirals (with significant variation of pitch angle with radius) can negatively impact measurements using 2DFFT.
 They also say "In general, logarithmic spirals are good approximations of the shape of galactic spiral arms".
-We think there is evidence in the literature that the assumption of logarithmic spirals is widespread, even if it's clear the 2DFFT method can in principle discover radial variation in phi.
+In the face of these comments, which show that the assumption of logarithmic spirals is made despite the more general applicability of the method of Considere & Athanassoula (1988) we think there is evidence in the literature that the assumption of logarithmic spirals is widespread, even if it's clear the 2DFFT method can in principle discover radial variation in phi.

 > Some of the assumptions made in this paper come without much/any justification.
 The authors should discuss the effects of each of the assumptions for which they offer no justification.
 E.g. is it reasonable to assume that the spread sigma_[gal] is constant?
 What do results from 2DFFT give?
 Some *quantitative* analysis of results from previous work would be useful here.
 If this assumption is simply based on lack of any better knowledge, the effect of this assumption should be tested numerically and discussed.
 But the authors could first check the literature whether there is better knowledge from previous 2DFFT work.